 How are chords named?

-Chords are named based on the root note and the quality of the chord it is.
-For instance, F Major takes its name due to the root note being ‘F’ and being of ‘major’ quality.
-Below is an example of a D Major.
+Chords are named based on the root note and quality of the chord.
+For instance, F major takes its name due to the root note being ‘F’ and being of ‘major’ quality.
+Below is an example of a D major.

 Root Notes

 C is the root note of all C chords and so on.
-The root note is the first note of the corresponding scale, however, when referring to scales e.g. the minor scale, pentatonic scale, etc. we call the starting note the tonic.
+The root note is the first note of the corresponding scale e.g. the C major scale.

 *It helps to have a basic understanding of guitar scale theory, which you can read more about here.

-In the majority of cases (but not always) the root note is the first and lowest-pitched note.
+In most cases (but not always) the root note is the first and lowest-pitched note.
 Chords that consist of the root note being the lowest pitched note are called ‘root position chords’.

-For instance, when playing an open position D Major, the lowest note played is the open D (4th string) as the A and low E strings are not played (as indicated by the ‘X’ above the 5th and 6th strings.
+For instance, when playing an open position D major chord, the lowest note is the open D string (4th string) as the A and low E strings are not played (as indicated by the ‘X’.

-In the majority of open position chords, the root note will be a note played on either the low E, A, or D strings.
+For the majority of open-position chords, the root note will be a note played on either the low E, A, or D strings.

 Repeat Notes

-While the first shape contains just the three notes, the second example utilizes 6 notes, however only C, E, and G are required, so in the second example, the notes are repeated.
-The second example would be referred to as a slash chord, as the lowest note is G (3rd fret of the 6th string) and would usually be written as C/G.
+While the first shape includes just three strings, the second example includes all 6 strings, however as only C, E, and G are used to form a C major chord, in the second example, the notes are repeated.

-Chords shapes that use repeat notes often do so to make the chord easier to play (consider the muted strings in the first example) and also tend to sound richer, this becomes even more apparent when playing in drop tunings.
+Chord shapes that include repeated notes often do so to make the chord easier to play (consider the muted strings in the first example) and also tend to sound richer due to incorporating more strings.

 Chord qualities

-Regardless of your experience with music, you will most likely have heard the musical terms ‘major’ and ‘minor’.
-‘Major’ or ‘minor’ is a way of describing a chord’s ‘quality’ and relates to its distinctive sound or flavor.
+Regardless of your experience with music, you will have heard the terms ‘major’ and ‘minor’, which are a way of describing a chord’s ‘quality’ which describes its distinctive sound or flavour.

-For example, major chords are often described as sounding happy.
-Minor chords are often described as sounding sad or more serious than major chords.
-Suspended chords, on the other hand, don’t resolve to major or minor, and therefore sound tense, and unresolved.
+For example, major chords are described as sounding happy.
+Minor chords are described as melancholy and sombre.

-Chords are not restricted to only major, minor, and suspended, however.
-The table below shows a list of the four most common qualities and a description of their sound.
+Chords are not restricted to only major, or minor, however.
+The table below shows the four most common chord qualities.

 Quality | Suffix | Description |